The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Dogs: Allowed on leash

 The sweetest thing about hiking the Acorn Creek Loop is the range of landscapes and ecosystems hikers pass through in less than five miles.
-From cool lodgepole forests to towering aspen stands to sagebrush hillsides, follow Acorn Creek in the northern reaches of town to wide views of the Gore Range.
+From cool lodgepole forests to towering aspen stands to sagebrush hillsides, you’ll follow Acorn Creek in the northern reaches of town to wide views of the Gore Range.
 Even better?
-Few folks make the effort to seek it out—a few twisting highway turns and gravel roads transport hikers to total solitude (and no cell service).
+Few folks make the effort to seek it out—you’ll share the singletrack with a handful of locals and some horses.

 To tackle the loop counterclockwise (to knock out the climb early), pass through an aspen grove right away before reaching the split.
 Turn hiker’s right and begin ascending through a mix of sagebrush meadows and mixed forest.
 A 1,000-foot climb delivers you to a panorama of the Gore Range stretching wide to the west.
 A high desert unfurls below the 9,525-foot high point where dry sage and juniper, rich red rosehips, and yellow and violet wildflowers (in summer) dot the landscape.